A two-table theorem for a disordered Chinese restaurant process: Examples of weight distributions

 \begin{example}[Fr\'echet] For $\alpha>0$ let $\mu(x,\infty) = x^{-\alpha}$ for all $x\geq 1$.
 Then

-and thus Assumption \ref{H} is satisfied with $A(t) = 0$, $B(t) = t^{\nicefrac1\alpha}$, and $\Phi(x) = x^{-\alpha}$ for all $x> 0$, and $\Phi(x) = \infty$ for all $x\leq 0$.
+and thus Assumption~\ref{H} is satisfied with $A(t) = 0$, $B(t) = t^{\nicefrac1\alpha}$, and $\Phi(x) = x^{-\alpha}$ for all $x> 0$, and $\Phi(x) = \infty$ for all $x\leq 0$.
 As discussed, in this case we take $v_t=0$ and we take $u_t = t$ instead of taking it as a solution of~\eqref{eq:cond_u}.
 We get that $w_t = B(t)= t^{\nicefrac1\alpha}$. \end{example}

-\subsection{Examples satisfying Assumption \ref{G}}
+\subsection{Examples satisfying Assumption~\ref{G}}

-We list a few examples satisfying Assumption \ref{G}.
+We list a few examples satisfying Assumption~\ref{G}.
 When $M=1$ we write $\mu(x, 1) = \exp(-m(x))$ for all $x\in [0,1)$.
-Then the following weight distributions, given by a suitable function $m$, all satisfy Assumption \ref{G}. \begin{multicols}{2} \begin{enumerate} \itemsep4pt \item[(a)] $m(x) = (1-x)^{-\alpha}-1$ for $\alpha>0$; \item[(b)] $m(x) = \mathrm e^{\frac1{1-x}}-\mathrm e$; \item[(c)] $m(x) = \frac x{1-x}$; \item[(d)] $m(x) = \mathrm e^{\frac1{\sqrt{1-x}}}-\mathrm e$; \item[(e)] $m(x) = \mathrm{tan}(\pi x/2)$; \end{enumerate} \end{multicols}
+Then the following weight distributions, given by a suitable function $m$, all satisfy Assumption~\ref{G}. \begin{multicols}{2} \begin{enumerate} \itemsep4pt \item[(a)] $m(x) = (1-x)^{-\alpha}-1$ for $\alpha>0$; \item[(b)] $m(x) = \mathrm e^{\frac1{1-x}}-\mathrm e$; \item[(c)] $m(x) = \frac x{1-x}$; \item[(d)] $m(x) = \mathrm e^{\frac1{\sqrt{1-x}}}-\mathrm e$; \item[(e)] $m(x) = \mathrm{tan}(\pi x/2)$; \end{enumerate} \end{multicols}

-Here (a--e) also satisfy von Mises' condition~\cite[Proposition~1.1(b)]{Resnick}, which is a sufficient condition for $\mu$ to belong to the domain of attraction of the Gumbel distribution. {\cec Note that we are unable to prove that Assumption~\ref{G} is satisfied by all distributions that satisfy the von Mises condition.
+Here (a--e) also satisfy von Mises' condition~\cite[Proposition~1.1(b)]{Resnick}, which is a sufficient condition for $\mu$ to belong to the domain of attraction of the Gumbel distribution. {Note that we are unable to prove that Assumption~\ref{G} is satisfied by all distributions that satisfy the von Mises condition.
 We are also unable to provide an example of weight distribution that belongs to the domain of attraction of the Gumbel distribution, satisfies Assumption~\ref{G}, and does not satisfies the von Mises condition.
-However, the following function $m$ corresponds to a weight distribution $\mu$ that is in the domain of attraction of the Gumbel distribution and does not satisfy Assumption~\ref{G} (this distribution does not satisfy the von Mises condition): $m(x) = \log\big(\tfrac{\mathrm e}{1-x}\big)\log\log\big(\tfrac{\mathrm e}{1-x}\big)$, for all $x\in[0,1)$.}

-(a--e) are all examples of bounded weight distributions.
-The following is an unbounded example: \begin{itemize} \item[(f)] $\mu(x,\infty) = \exp(-x^\alpha)$ for any $\alpha>1$. \end{itemize} An example of
+However, the function $m(x) = \log\big(\tfrac{\mathrm e}{1-x}\big)\log\log\big(\tfrac{\mathrm e}{1-x}\big)$, for all $x\in[0,1)$, corresponds to a weight distribution $\mu$ that is in the domain of attraction of the Gumbel distribution and does not satisfy Assumption~\ref{G} (this distribution does not satisfy the von Mises condition).
+Examples (a--e) are all bounded weight distributions.
+The following is an unbounded example: \begin{itemize} \item[(f)] $\mu(x,\infty) = \exp(-x^\alpha)$ for any $\alpha>1$. \end{itemize}

-We prove next that (a) satisfies Assumption \ref{G}.
+We prove next that (a) satisfies Assumption~\ref{G}.
 The others are similar.
 Recall that, in this example, $\mu(1-x, 1) = \exp(1-x^{-\alpha})$ for some $\alpha>0$ and all $x\in(0,1]$.
-Assumption \ref{H} is satisfied with
+Assumption~\ref{H} is satisfied with

 We also set $\hat A(t) = 1-A(t)=(1+\log t)^{-\frac1\alpha}$.
 For all $t\geq 0$ and all $x\in\mathbb R$, we have

 Now note that, for all $y<1$, $(1-y)^{-\alpha}\geq 1 + \alpha y$.
 Thus, for all $x< \hat A(t)/B(t)=\alpha(1+\log t)$, we have